 The recovery period will differ from person to person, but your surgeon will have already talked to you about how much time to take off work and the need to wear a well-fitting, non-wired support bra to begin with.
 Everyone will need to take at least one week off work and in some cases two weeks may be necessary.
 You will need to wear a surgical bra for the first few days and this will be replaced with a sports bra which you should wear at all times during the recovery period.

 You may be wondering when you can resume regular gym sessions.
 You’ll need to avoid strenuous exercise and heavy lifting for six weeks, by which time you should have fully recovered from your breast reduction surgery.
 Any heavy lifting should be avoided during this period as should lifting any objects overhead.
 A raise in blood pressure can cause bleeding and for this reason you should only consider partaking in any form of exercise after the six-week recovery period is complete.

 This is when you shouldl be able to see the full results of your reduction mammoplasty.
 Your scars may still be quite red but should fade significantly in the coming months.

 Side Effects, Risks and Complications

 As with any kind of surgery, your breast reduction procedure does carry the risk of rare complications.
 We’ll discuss each potential risk with you prior to the procedure and we’ve included all of the details in our Breast Reduction Patient Guide which you'll receive at your initial appointment with your Patient Care Co-ordinator.
-If you’ve any specific concerns, don’t hesitate to talk to your surgeon about them.
+If you have any specific concerns, please don’t hesitate to talk to your surgeon about them.